r0bertcode/z-crypt/README.md

 - <b>file</b>: Relative path to file to encrypt

-- <b>key</b> ( 16 Byte Buffer | String ) : Secret key to encrypt the file with
+- <b>key</b> ( 16 Byte Buffer | String ): Secret key to encrypt the file with

 - <b>iv</b> ( 16 Byte Buffer | String ): Initial vector from encryption

 - <b>encoding</b> ( String ): encoding of the output data written to the file (<b>default</b>: "utf-8")

+  - <b>(Valid encodings)</b>: utf-8, ascii, base64, hex, ucs-2, binary, latin1

-Decrypts a file via AES-256-CBC w/ HMAC-SHA-256, will write to the file in the provided encoding but will default to "utf-8".
+Decrypts a file via AES-256-CBC w/ HMAC-SHA-256, and will write to the file in the provided encoding but will default to "utf-8".

 <b>Example usage</b>:

 ```
 const {
   secretKey,